shafliyaa/MonkeyPouch/README.md

 -Gamified Financial Literacy: "KiKi Quests": The quest made by Kiki for the user to enjoy the benefit when the quest is completed.

--Community-Based "Micro-Vouching": Add the user as friend in the MonkeyPouch to lower the risk.
+-Community-Based "Micro-Vouching": Add new user as friend in MonkeyPouch to lower their account risk.

 ## 👥 The Team: Bug Bunnies
 Shafiqa Aliya Binti Shahrul Azmi - Frontend & UI Design